denten-papers/blunt-instrumental/blunt.md

 well equipped to deal with the vagrancies of long-term software maintenance.

 In fact, if you build it, they might not come at all.
-Startups know that beyond the initial excitement of a product launch, the challenge of any new app or web service is acquiring and retaining users, no matter how "disruptive" or "innovative" the technology.
+Startups know that beyond the initial excitement of a product launch, the challenge of any new application lies in the acquisition and the retention of users, no matter how "disruptive" or "innovative" the technology.
 A few years a go, I spent quite a bit of time working with a talented French developer on the next generation of a distributed (crowd-sourced) translation service.
 Despite his skills and dedication to the project, the tool did not gain significant traction among translators or language students.
-No amount of innovative engineering or web design guarantees participation.
+No amount of innovative engineering or beautiful web design can guarantee participation.
 Neither of us had the time nor the resources needed to advocate for the service.
 This would require training, outreach, and support that we could not provide to the community in addition to our professional obligations.

 It is however tempting to think that social or institutional change can be enacted through software alone.
 Consider the following: every contemporary